 KENNETH L. LAY, PH.D.
 CHAIRMAN OF THE BOARD AND CHIEF EXECUTIVE OFFICER, ENRON CORP.

-Director since 1993 Age 53
+Director since 1993

+Age 53

 Mr. Lay has served as Chairman of the Board and Chief Executive Officer of Enron Corp. since 1986 and 1985, respectively.
 He joined Enron as President and Chief Operating Officer in 1985.
-Prior to serving in that position, he was Chairman and Chief Executive Officer of Houston Natural Gas from 1984 to 1985 and President, Chief Operating Officer, and a director of Transco Energy Company from 1981 to 1984.
+Prior to serving in that position, he was President and Chief Executive Officer of Houston Natural Gas from 1984 to 1985 and Chairman, Chief Operating Officer, and a director of Transco Energy Company from 1981 to 1984.
 Mr. Lay is a director of Compaq Computer Corporation and Trust Company of the West.

-SIDNEY TAUREL PRESIDENT AND CHIEF OPERATING OFFICER Director since 1991 Age 47
+SIDNEY TAUREL EXECUTIVE VICE PRESIDENT Director since 1991 Age 47

-Mr. Taurel was elected President and Chief Operating Officer of the Company in February 1996.
-He joined the Company in 1971 and has held management positions in the Company's operations in Brazil and Europe.
-He served as President of Eli Lilly International Corporation from 1986 until 1991, as Executive Vice President of the Pharmaceutical Division from 1991 until 1993 and as Executive Vice President of the Company from 1993 until 1996.
+Mr. Taurel has served as Executive Vice President of the Company since 1993.
+Mr. Taurel joined the Company in 1971 and has held management positions in the Company's operations in Brazil and Europe.
+He served as President of Eli Lilly International Corporation from 1986 until 1991 and as Executive Vice President of the Pharmaceutical Division from 1991 until 1993.
 Mr. Taurel is a director of the Pharmaceutical Research and Manufacturers of America and serves on the Board of Overseers of the Columbia Business School.